 Human beings have always created and enjoyed art, and research shows this is about more than just pleasure — it’s about health.

-133 million American adults who attended a live arts event in 2018.
+More than 133 million American adults attended a live arts event in 2018.
 A nearly equivalent number created artworks of their own, or performed or practiced their own art.
 Perhaps you’re one of them.
 Or say you’re in the large majority of Americans (about 74 percent) who used digital media to watch or listen to art performances, programs, or exhibits.
 Still, how often do you — how often does anyone — pause to consider the arts’ measurable impacts on individuals and society at large?

 On some primal level, we all identify with the arts’ transformative powers.
 Americans from all backgrounds can profit from understanding and valuing the arts’ tangible benefits, for multiple sectors of the economy, for communities of different sizes and geographies, and for health and human development.